mweidner037/list-positions-formatting/README.md

 # list-formatting

-Inline formatting for a list, e.g., collaborative rich-text
+Inline formatting for a list, e.g., collaborative rich text

 ## About